When Do Babies Start Talking? It Depends on Parents.

 Of course, babies may not say their first words or start talking until much later, even with a lot of parental engagement.
 Delays can be caused by any number of factors.
 Too much screen time, for example, can lead to delayed verbal speech.
 Parents can easily avoid that issue, but others aren’t so simple.

 “Other factors outside of parental influence that determine vocabulary, pronunciation and language acquisition may include physical challenges such as significant ankyloglossia (tongue-tie), cleft lip or palate and other structural issues of the mouth,” explains Potock.
 “Hearing is also vital to language development, and all babies should be screened for hearing loss at birth and monitored by their pediatrician at all well-checks.”

-Hearing loss may be due to a congenital condition, or a disease such as measles, chicken pox, or the flu.
+Hearing loss may be due to a congenital condition, or a disease such as measles, chickenpox, or the flu.
 Head injuries may also cause hearing loss.
-Even common ear infections may cause a buildup of inflammation and fluid behind the eardrum that directly impacts a child’s speech and language development.
+Even common ear infections can cause a buildup of inflammation and fluid behind the eardrum that can influence a child’s speech and language development.

 Speech and language delays can also be due to challenges like autism and developmental delays.
 If a baby hasn’t started talking by 12 months, it isn’t necessarily a cause for concern, but parents should discuss any concerns about their child’s development with their pediatrician.